Sidebar navigation

 Placements will give you a long-term look at an organisation, and help you to build contacts and experience.

 On some degrees, work placements are part of the programme, whilst on others you can choose to complete a placement as one of your modules.
-Should you choose to undertake either your first point of contact is your placement team.
+To learn more about completing a placement, you can contact the Placements team in the Careers and Employability Service.

 Getting involved in volunteering allows you to develop employability skills and experience a variety of working environments to assist you in discovering the right career path for you.
 It provides the chance to network, meet new friends and boost your confidence.
 If you choose to commit a significant amount of time and impress the organisation during your volunteering, they may also provide you with a professional reference.